costajob/app-servers/README.md

 ### Python
 [Python](https://www.python.org/) 3.4 comes pre-installed on Ubuntu.
 I included Python just to see how it compares versus Ruby.
 I never had the urge to learn Python, the same way pythonians do not learn Ruby.
-I know Python has probably a strong scientific community and can benefit of being one of the languages officially supported by Google.

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.1.1 version is installed by adding the